How to Make a Lung Model in 6 Easy Steps

 DIY Lung Model Supplies for Kids

-This article may contain affiliate links.
-If you click an affiliate link and make a purchase, Human Body Learning earns a small commission which supports this website at no additional cost to you.
+Human Body Learning is reader-supported.
+Some links are affiliate links.
+When you buy something through an affiliate link, Human Body Learning may earn a small commission that supports this website at no additional cost to you.
 Please see the disclosure policy for details.

 • 4 silicone straws